chrisxmiller/usefulbashscripts/README.md

 * Install `sshpass` by running `sudo apt-get install sshpass`; [link to sshpass](https://gist.github.com/arunoda/7790979).
 This is for autologin for logging into the wheelchair and other systems.
   * **Do not use this for logging into the secure file storage.
 This stores your password in plaintext and would leave you at risk for identity theft and make our fileshare non-IRB compliant.
 I will not write scripts with this populated.**
   * Passwords not provided in any scripts need to be manually entered for security.
+* Install `avconv` via `sudo apt-get install libav-tools` to use the compvids script.

 **Installation**
 1. Ensure all requirements above are met.